AY2425S2-CS2103T-W09-3/tp/docs/UserGuide.md

 ---

-### Adding a remark to a patient : `remark`
+### Adding a remark to a patient: `remark`

-Add a remark for a person from MedLogger.
+Add a remark for a patient from MedLogger.

 Format: `remark INDEX r/REMARK`

-* Add a remark for the person at the specified `INDEX`.
+* Add a remark for the patient at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed patient list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Example: